Section 1. The name of the Club shall be the American Belgian Malinois Club, Inc.

 The Board of Directors shall hold at least one meeting prior to the 15th day of June of each year.
 Said meeting may be held by personal attendance of the Board members or by other approved means (e.g., video conference or teleconference).

 Other meetings may be called by the President or at the request of three (3) members of the Board of Directors and held at such time and place as may be designated by a majority vote of the entire Board.
 Notice of Board of Directors meetings shall be sent by the President or Recording Secretary to all members of said Board at least fifteen (15) days prior to the meeting if sent by first class mail or at least three (3) days if sent by electronic transmission for a meeting to be conducted using electronic technology.

 The Board of Directors may conduct business in person or by telephone conference call, video conference, mail, fax, or electronic mail through the Recording Secretary provided it does not conflict with any other provision of these bylaws.
-In order to use electronic mail (email) to conduct the business of the club, all board members must agree to participate, and every board member must have available (or be provided with) the means to participate.
-Items voted on by mail, telephone conference call, fax or email must be confirmed in writing within seven days.
 The Recording Secretary shall compile the minutes for Club records.
 A quorum for Board of Directors meetings shall be a majority vote of the entire Board, in person or by means specified above.